sansomguy/showcase/README.md

         - style.css (the component's styles)
   - routes (follows the standard qwik route structure)
   - style.css (global styles)

-## Features

-- Ability to define and deploy a serverless stack using `SST` framework.
-- Ability to use the sst resouces during development & production.

 ## Local Development